openwdl/wdl/versions/development/SPEC.md

 For more information on type and how they are used to construct commands and define outputs of tasks, see the [Data Types & Serialization](#data-types--serialization) section.

-#### Numeric Types
+#### Numeric Behaviour

 `Int` and `Float` are the numeric types.
-Int can be used to hold any integer, there is no size limit.
+`Int` can be used to hold any integer, there is no size limit.
-Float is used to hold a finite 64-bit IEEE-754 floating point number.
+`Float` is a finite 64-bit IEEE-754 floating point number.
-Note that WDL itself is not intended to be used for heavy numeric computation.
-There are no number formatting utilities, many mathematical functions are absent, and engine behaviour at extreme values is not defined and should not be relied upon.

-The mathematical operators are defined only for identical types.
-In expressions using an operator with mismatched numeric types, the `Int` will be cast to `Float` and the result will be `Float`.
-Note that this will cause loss of precision.
-The `Float` can be converted to `Int` with the `ceil`, `round` or `floor` functions if needed.

-In expressions involving a numeric type and a String, the numeric type will be converted to a string.
-This is straigthforward for `Int`.
-For `Float`, behaviour will be similar to the 'g' conversion specifier defined by the C language.
-If you have stricter requirements for `Float` formatting, you should use `String` and call out to your language or tool of choice for numerical manipulation.

-#### String Types

-`String` and `File` are the string types.
-`File` type can be used in place of `String` in expressions.
-The engine may fail if the value assigned to a `File` type cannot be handled.
-`File` values will normally be unix absolute paths, or URIs.
-Engines should document the supported values for `File`.

 #### Custom Types